 Course selection can be overwhelming

-CakeFlix is our top pick because it has more than 1,300 tutorials (as of May 2021) that cover everything from standard layer cakes to advanced specialty cakes.
+CakeFlix is our top pick because it has more than 1,400 tutorials that cover everything from standard layer cakes to advanced specialty cakes.
 Started in 2002 by Paul Bradford, a cake decorator who has made cakes for royalty and celebrities, this cake decorating business grew to seven different outlets and a staff of 35 until Bradford decided to focus on teaching this trade.

-Membership is tiered with Standard, Premium, and Pro levels, but there’s a free seven-day trial membership.
-A standard membership is about $7 per month with limited access to certain courses.
+Membership is tiered with Premium and Pro levels, but there’s a free seven-day trial membership.
 Premium and Pro memberships start at $14.95 and $29.95 per month, respectively, and give you access to all of the site's pre-recorded videos.
 You also get a discount if you pay for a yearly membership.
-Premium gives you access to special features like private Facebook groups and support every day of the year, while the pro level includes business classes so you can leverage your newfound skills into a viable career.
-All classes are recorded so you can watch them at your leisure, but every tier has regular live streaming shows as well.
+Premium gives you access to special features like private Facebook groups and support every day of the year, while the Pro level includes business classes so you can leverage your newfound skills into a viable career.
+All classes are recorded so you can watch them at your leisure, but each tier has regular live streaming shows, as well.

 Why We Chose It: Sugar Geek Show beginning tutorials not only cover the basics but also extensively address common troubleshooting issues, so you can start with a great foundation before you move to the more advanced stuff.